There are a million possible reasons why you might want to expand a photo in Photoshop, but there are a few things you need to know first.

-Whether you’re just trying to enlarge the dimensions of an image or if you want to expand your image while preserving your existing content, I’ll show you the best ways to expand your image while preserving your image quality.
+Whether you’re just trying to enlarge the dimensions of an image or if you want to expand your image background while preserving your existing content, I’ll show you the best ways to expand your image while preserving your image quality.

 Table of Contents